arshad512/lkb/README.md

 ```
 ### Memory Management

 During boot, the physical RAM is determine by the BIOS and passed to Linux Kernel.
 The address space is determine by the segment selector which points to a flat 32bit address.
 This is compulsory and every address must pass through this.
 This is called **LINEAR ADDRESS**.
 This liner address is then passed through paging unit and this is what we use.
 On a protected mode OS, physical memory cannot access without translation.
 All user-space and kernel-space gets a virtual address which must be translated (using MMU) to ultimately reach the physical RAM.
 To speed up translation, a cache of already translated VA to PA is kept and is know as TLB (Translated look aside buffer).
-If mapping is found in TLB the physical address is returned whiteout going through translation.
+If mapping is found in TLB the physical address is returned without going through translation.
 ```
 Virtual Memory
      |___TLB